View From The Couch is a weekly column that reviews what’s new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.

 Blu-ray extras include audio commentary by director Michael Pressman and pop culture historian Russell Dyball; an interview with Pressman; vintage audio interviews from the EPK; a photo gallery; and theatrical trailers.

 GREASE (1978).
 Until it was toppled last year by the live-action version of Beauty and the Beast, Grease reigned for 39 years as the highest grossing movie musical in film history.
 It’s certainly one of the most beloved, with little introduction needed for its irresistible soundtrack, its familiar “boy meets girl” plot, or its ingratiating stars.
 John Travolta and Olivia Newton-John are enormously appealing as Danny and Sandy, and such musical set-pieces as “Summer Nights,” “You’re the One That I Want” and “Greased Lightnin’” remain as invigorating as ever.
 What can I say?
 In the immortal words belted out by Sha-Na-Na, I guess I was born to hand jive, baby.
-The lovely tune “Hopelessly Devoted to You” earned a Best Original Song Oscar nomination, absurdly losing to the inferior “Last Dance” from the inferior Thank God It’s Friday (itself arriving on Blu-ray next week from the inferior Mill Creek Entertainment).
+The lovely tune “Hopelessly Devoted to You” earned a Best Original Song Oscar nomination, absurdly losing to the inferior “Last Dance” from the inferior Thank God It’s Friday (itself arriving on Blu-ray next week from Mill Creek Entertainment).

 Already available on Blu-ray, Grease has returned in a newly remastered, 40th anniversary edition that contains a 16-page “yearbook” with film images.
 Extras include audio commentary by director Randal Kleiser and choreographer Patricia Birch; a retrospective making-of featurette; deleted and extended scenes; a piece on the original stage production; the opening credits sequence featuring an alternate song that was originally going to be used (it’s not bad, but the one we got is infinitely better); an alternate ending (actually just a few extra seconds of footage); interviews with Travolta and Newton-John; and sing-along versions of the hit tunes.